 Once a week my body craves a big salad filled with veggies.
 I usually stick with the same ole boring grilled chicken salad and wanted to spice things up this week with my salad game.
-My new Spicy Shrimp Salad hit all the right spots and totally satisfied my craving for something different.
-The best part of this recipe is the Spicy Bang Bang sauce that gives it a little creaminess and spice.
+My new Bang Bang Shrimp Salad totally satisfies my craving when I need a little something different.
+The best part of this recipe is the Bang Bang sauce.
+It gives the shrimp a little creaminess and spice.
 You can also use any extra sauce to drizzle for extra dressing.

 Where can I find Whole30 compliant sriracha for the Bang Bang Sauce?

 It can be extremely hard to find sriracha sauce in the grocery store or online that doesn’t have some sort of sugar or honey in the ingredient list.
 I take matter in my own hands when I am graving sriracha and I make my own.
 Truth is, it actually tastes better and I love knowing exactly what’t going in my body.
 I love when homemade tastes better than store bought.
 It makes my heart sing and it is so simple to whip up in the blender.

 How long does the sauce last in the fridge?

 In my opinion, anything that is made with a mayo base such as this sauce should only stay in the fridge for 5-7 days.
 Some people go by the shelf life of the egg that is used, but I always stay on the safe side and never go past a week.
 To be honest, my sauce is usually gone within a few days because it is so yummy.
 Always make sure to sell your jars in an airtight jar.
 I love storing all of my sauces in a Weck Jar.

 What if there is leftover shrimp?
 How can I reuse it?